Undergraduate Program Course Descriptions

 Introduces first-year and transfer students who have declared a major in social work to the general resources of the University of Maine and to the specific resources of the School of Social Work.
 Topics include overview of library and computer facilities, degree and graduation requirements, volunteer opportunities, internships, and future career opportunities.
 Pass/fail.
 Prerequisite: Social Work major.
 1 Cr.

 SWK 320 Introduction to Social Work

 Focuses on the history and development of social welfare and social work, the basic values and concepts of social work practice and the major fields of social work practice.
-Second semester students or sophomore level.
+Second semester or sophomore level students.
 Satisfies the General Education Social Contexts and Institutions Requirement.
-Prerequisites and Course Notes: SOC 101 or permission.
+Prerequisite: SOC 101 or permission.
 3 Cr.

 SWK 330 Contemporary Issues in Diversity and Pluralism

 Examines plurality and diversity from a standpoint of difference created by culture, race, social structure, religious affiliation, gender, age, sexual orientation and ability.
 Issues of prejudice and discrimination examined on an individual and societal level.
 Satisfies the General Education Cultural Diversity and International Perspectives Requirement.
 Prerequisite: SOC 101.
 3 Cr.

 SWK 350 Human Behavior and the Social Environment I

 Examines normative development, behavior, values and attitudes as influenced by age, cohort, gender, culture, social class, social structures, oppression and other environmental factors.
 Addresses the life span and attendant concerns from multiple theoretical perspectives within a systems person-in-environment framework.
 Considers implications for social work practice and social welfare policy.
 Prerequisites: PSY 100 and SOC 101 or permission.
 3 Cr.

 SWK 351 Human Behavior and the Social Environment II